DonPampalini/StealthToolkit/README.md

 - Tor must be running for proxy scripts to work.

 !!!!ALL FOR EDUCATIONAL PURPOSES ONLY!!!!!
-USING THESE CODES IS AT YOUR OWN RISK hacking is highly illegal
+USING THESE CODES IS AT YOUR OWN RISK, dont forget that hacking is highly illegal

+I REPEAT I DO NOT TAKE ANY RESPONSIBILITY FOR HOW YALL USE THIS SHI